obaidaaman/The_Forecast/README.md

 1. Retrofit Library for calling the data from the API
 2. GeoLocator for locating the current location of the user.
 3. Google play services library to implement the location functionalities.
+4. Kotlin Coroutines for performing api calling in the background thread without interfering the main UI thread.